code-reaper08/MarkdownAssistant/README.md

 ## Installation:
 ### Package Control ![recommended](https://img.shields.io/badge/method-recommended-blue "Use this")

-The easiest way to install the C++ Snippets is by using [Package Control](https://packagecontrol.io/).
+The easiest way to install the MarkdownAssistant is by using [Package Control](https://packagecontrol.io/).
 Installing it [is documented here](https://packagecontrol.io/installation).

 - Open Package Control (or hit Ctrl+Shift+P or Cmd+Shift+P)